mohit035/TinDog/README.md

 # TinDog
 This landing page is created using bootstrap .
-Onyl for the learning purpose
+Only for the learning purpose